 iii.
 Confirm payments due to the employee whilst on maternity leave

-1) All female staff are entitled to take up to 52 weeks Statutory Maternity Leave regardless of their length of service.
-The leave will be unpaid unless the staff member is entitled to Statutory Maternity Pay or Occupational Maternity Pay, as outlined in paragraphs 8–14 below.
+1) All employees are entitled to take up to 52 weeks Statutory Maternity Leave regardless of their length of service.
+The leave will be unpaid unless the staff member is entitled to Statutory Maternity Pay or Occupational Maternity Pay, as outlined in paragraphs 8–14.

 2) Statutory Maternity Leave can begin at any time from the start of the 11th week before the expected week of childbirth (EWC) up to the day childbirth occurs.
 Staff are required by law to take two weeks compulsory leave immediately following childbirth.

-3) To take Statutory Maternity Leave the expectant mother must notify the University of her intention by the end of the 15th week before the Expected Week of Childbirth (EWC), by submitting a maternity leave application form.
+3) To take Statutory Maternity Leave the employee must notify the University of their intention by the end of the 15th week before the Expected Week of Childbirth (EWC), by submitting a maternity leave application form.